Village Preservation (GVSHP) Image Archive

 View south across the rooftops of Soho.
 The street at left is Sullivan Street and at right, Sixth Avenue with World Trade Center.

 Jerry Rubin in front of Gem Spa, 131 Second Avenue.
-Rubin often hung out there and got egg creams; his pal Abbie Hoffman lived maybe 50 feet away at 30 St. Marks Place for years.
+Rubin often hung out there and got egg creams; his pal Abbie Hoffman lived around the corner at 30 St. Marks Place for years.

-John Belushi likely in front of 377-379 Bleecker Street
+John Belushi in front of 377-379 Bleecker Street

 John Belushi, with (l. to r.)
 381 and 377-379 Bleecker Street visible behind

-Village Voice co-founder and editor Dan Wolf with author and Voice co-founder Norman Mailer in the Village Voice's offices on 113 Seventh Avenue South
+Village Voice co-founder and editor Dan Wolf with author and Voice co-founder Norman Mailer in the Village Voice's offices at 113 Seventh Avenue South

 Loew's Sheridan at 200-202 West 12th Street.
 The marquee advertises 'Guess Who's Comign to Dinner' (directed by Stanley Kramer) and 'To Sir With Love' (directed by James Clavell).
 This building has been demolished and is now the AIDS Memorial.